-Many things were found in this research.
-The most terrible thing that can be seen now is that this research shows the actual conditions of the current shift in the Betawi dialect, which is increasingly troubling.
+This research shows that the current shift in the Betawi dialect is increasingly troubling.
 It can be seen from the analysis above that in various generations, there has been a dialect shift.
-The phenomenon of dialect shift in Betawi occurs in generations of children, youth and parents.
-The form of this shift can be identified in the use of Betawi language vocabulary, which shifts to other language vocabularies.
-Some findings indicate that the speaker needs to be more confident about whether the vocabulary status used is included in the Betawi language.
-The mixing of Betawi language vocabulary with Javanese, Indonesian and foreign languages is widespread, especially among teenagers and children.
-On the other hand, the factors causing the dialect shift in the Betawi community include the influence of language variations and the lack of loyalty of the local community to their mother tongue, namely Betawi.
+Dialect shifts in the Betawi language occur in generations of children, adolescents, and parents.
+The form of this shift can be identified in the use of Betawi language vocabulary, which shifts into other language vocabularies.
+Some findings show the speaker's uncertainty about whether the status of the vocabulary used is included in the Betawi language.
+Mixing Betawi vocabulary with Javanese, Indonesian and foreign languages is widespread, especially for teenagers and children.

+Meanwhile, the factors causing dialect shifts in the Betawi community include the influence of language variations and the lack of loyalty of the local community to their mother tongue, namely Betawi.

-There is great hope from lovers and observers of the Betawi language that a unique educational program is initiated regarding the habituation and deepening of the Betawi language at the level of children and adolescents.
-If this is done after some time, it is estimated that the Betawi language will experience more significant and profound dequantities and dequalities.
+Highly expected is a particular educational program related to the habituation and deepening of the Betawi language at the level of children and adolescents.
+If this is done after some time, it is predicted that the Betawi language will experience more significant and profound dequantities and dequalities.